Joy From Knowing Christ

 And so it’s the application of the Word of God that makes you comfortable with the will of God.
 That my joy might remain in you.
 And then he said, “Your joy might be full.”
 What is your joy?
 That’s the joy of knowing Christ, whom having not seen, ye love; in whom, though now ye see him not, yet believing, ye rejoice with joy unspeakable and full of glory.
 Your joy is the joy of knowing Christ and the joy of winning others.
 To Him, they that sow in tears shall reap in joy.
 He that goeth forth and weepeth, bearing precious seeds.
 The seed is the word of God.
 He that goeth forth and weepeth, bearing precious seeds, shall doubtless come again with rejoicing, bringing his sheaves with him.
 So it’s the joy of knowing Christ.
 It’s the joy of sharing Christ.
 It’s the joy of seeing the Lord work in the lives of others.

 John the Baptist said, “He that hath the bride is the bridegroom; but the friend of the bridegroom, who standeth by, greatly rejoices to hear the bridegroom’s voice.
 This, my joy, therefore is fulfilled.”
 What did he mean?
 I get a kick out of seeing Jesus work in the lives of others.
 That’s what John the Baptist meant.
 Joy of knowing Jesus, joy of sharing Jesus, joy of seeing Him work in other people’s lives.
 Ah, yes.
 Now, he said, “You apply the Word of God and you will begin to share.”
 Partakers means share.
 Remember the Greek word “koinonia”?
 We call it fellowship, sharing the very essence of God’s nature, part of which is His joy.
 The Lord God in the midst of thee is mighty.
 He will rest in his love.
-He will love over thee with singing.
+He will joy over thee with singing.
 That’s what the prophets said about God.

 Part of God’s nature is joy.
 Don’t think of God as a gloomy, old, grandfatherly somebody sitting off in the corner of heaven growling at you.
 Don’t get that impression of God.
 He is a loving heavenly father.
 He is more willing to bless you than you are to be blessed, more willing to guide you than you are to be guided, more willing to strengthen you than you are to be strengthened, and He will rejoice with you and fill your life with joy.